Autotrader cars

 Dacia Jogger

 We love the Dacia Jogger, and not just because it’s incredibly affordable to buy or finance.
-The no-nonsense looks have proper anti-fashion appeal that shout its fitness for purpose, but the best thing about the Jogger is the amount of stuff – or people – you can cram into it.
-In seven-seater form you can fit your whole tribe plus friends inside, and if the small boot space that remains isn’t enough you can turn the roof bars 90 degrees to make a rack onto which you can fit a top box, bike carrier or whatever else.
-For smaller parties you can remove the third row and run it as a five-seater, leaving you with a huge space into which you can chuck camping gear, buckets and spades, sporting equipment and still have space for the dog.
-And because it’s so cheap to buy and run you’ve got more money to enjoy yourself at whichever destinations the Jogger may take you.
+The no-nonsense looks have proper anti-fashion appeal, but the best thing about the Jogger is the amount of stuff – or people – you can cram into it.
+It's a proper seven-seater, and if the small boot space that remains isn’t enough, you can turn the roof bars 90 degrees to make a rack onto which you can fit a top box, bike carrier or whatever else.
+Or you can remove the third row and run it as a five-seater, leaving you with a huge space into which you can chuck all kinds of stuff and still have space for the dog.
+And because it’s so cheap to buy and run, you’ve got more money to enjoy yourself at whichever destinations the Jogger may take you.

 Search for a Dacia Jogger on Auto Trader